Expand To Show Full Article

 Epcot International Food & Wine Festival

 One of the most popular festivals in all of Florida is the Epcot International Food and Wine Festival which runs from late summer to early fall of every year.
 Foodies and wine aficionados from around the world rejoice when they visit to Epcot for this spectacular event.
-In addition to food & beverage pairings, there are culinary demonstrations, beverage seminars, cheese seminars and the ability to have Sunday brunch with a celebrity chef.

 The Eat to the Beat concert series is held during this event and features a number of popular recording arts from pop to country and rhythm & blues.
 Stay tuned for the announcement of the artists and band.